junsu10291/CS1951ABlog/index.md

 <img src="plot.png" width="800" height="400">

 The results, as interesting as they may be, don't seem to be good.
-The clusters keep breaking up and there are two enormous clusters - we can probably predict that as we increase the number of clusters, the two big clusters will simply transform into more and more little ones.
+The clusters keep breaking up and there are two enormous clusters - we can probably predict that as we increase the number of clusters, the slices of small clusters will increase correspondingly beginning on the right-hand side

 <img src="plot2.png" width="800" height="400">